slavonic/Mezenets/README.md

 Mezenets provides all of the necessary characters for typesetting music in Znamenny Notation, as used since the seventeenth century, with or without priznaki, and in Kazan Notation used for Put / Demestvenny chant.
-The font also provides a set of Cyrillic characters borrowed from the [Vilnius font](https://github.com/slavonic/Vilnius), but modified to fit the vertical metrics of the neumes.
-These Cyrillic characters are not intended for typesetting standalone Church Slavonic texts, but only lyrics in Znamenny musical scores in software settings where different fonts cannot be specified for lyrics.
+The font also provides a set of Cyrillic characters borrowed from the [Vilnius font](https://github.com/slavonic/Vilnius), but modified to fit the vertical metrics of the neumes, and Latin characters, borrowed from the [Fondamento font](https://github.com/librefonts/Fondamento).
+These Latin and Cyrillic characters are not intended for typesetting standalone texts, but only as a hack for typesetting lyrics in Znamenny musical scores in software where different fonts cannot be specified for different lines of lyrics.

 ## History